 Should gell pen or use and throw be used while writing in cheque ?

-So, gel ink can spread over the cheque, in turn, turns the back of the cheque with deep ink.
+So, gel ink can spread over the cheque, turn the back of the cheque with deep ink.

 Some of the best pens you can buy right now on amazon